-Although I will always favor solid wood (I’m currently in my home office, admiring the DIY solid walnut desk), plywood has a special place in my heart.
-It’s affordable, versatile and comes in gorgeous veneers ranging from walnut to knotty pine.
-If you’re looking for inspiration, here’s a list of 15 modern plywood DIY projects – including some of our favorite plywood projects, from the Dans le Lakehouse archives.
+Although I will always favor solid wood (I’m currently in my home office, admiring the DIY solid walnut desk), plywood has a special place in my heart and so today I’m rounding up my favorite DIY plywood projects.
+Plywood is actually a great material to work with because it’s affordable, versatile and comes in gorgeous veneers ranging from walnut to knotty pine.
+If you’re looking for inspiration, here’s a list of 15 modern DIY plywood project ideas – including some of our favorite plywood projects, from the Dans le Lakehouse archives.

 How gorgeous is this plywood counter top?
 It’s such a perfect choice for a laundry room, where not everyone can – or wants to – drop major coin on a solid surface counter.
 It was made for under $100!
 Seeing this project makes me really antsy to renovate our laundry room (not that hiding it with a curtain didn’t do the trick for now!)
 In the meantime, I did pick up a little inspiration from this boho laundry room and add a wicker laundry basket to mine.

-You knew I’d include our recent DIY bed on this list!
+You knew I’d include our recent DIY bed on this list of DIY plywood project inspiration!
 Even though not everyone can whip up those welded legs (you can buy some that are kind of similar), the frame is SO easy.
 Imagine it with mid-century modern legs…these sturdy hairpin legs might work.

 Our plywood topped fauxdenza is still going strong even though the whole credenza was fairly inexpensive.
 I would have loved to have splurged on a slab of live edge, exotic purpleheart wood that I spotted while we were shopping for supplies, but plywood fit into our budget so much easier!

 An unused wall was packed with function thanks to this DIY storage cubby meets bench.
 What a great multi-function project.